CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.3.
 Listing all tasks: `list`

-Shows you a list of all tasks with an index number attached.
+Using hte list commands allow you to have an overview of all the tasks with an index number attached.
 This index number is associated with a task as it is seen on the list.
 You will need this index number to use some of the tasks below.<br>
 Format: list